Home run: History

 In the early days of the game, when the ball was less lively and the ballparks generally had very large outfields, most home runs were of the inside-the-park variety.
 The first home run ever hit in the National League was by Ross Barnes of the Chicago White Stockings (now known as the Chicago Cubs), in 1876.
 The home "run" was literally descriptive.
 Home runs over the fence were rare, and only in ballparks where a fence was fairly close.
 Hitters were discouraged from trying to hit home runs, with the conventional wisdom being that if they tried to do so they would simply fly out.
-This was a serious concern in the 19th century, because in baseball's early days a ball caught after one bounce was still an out.
+This was a serious concern in the 19th century because in baseball's early days, a ball caught after one bounce was still an out.
 The emphasis was on place-hitting and what is now called "manufacturing runs" or "small ball".

 The home run's place in baseball changed dramatically when the live-ball era began after World War I. First, the materials and manufacturing processes improved significantly, making the now-mass-produced, cork-centered ball somewhat more lively.
-Batters such as Babe Ruth and Rogers Hornsby took full advantage of rules changes that were instituted during the 1920s, particularly prohibition of the spitball, and the requirement that balls be replaced when worn or dirty.
+Batters such as Babe Ruth and Rogers Hornsby took full advantage of rules changes that were instituted during the 1920s, particularly the prohibition of the spitball, and the requirement that balls be replaced when worn or dirty.
 These changes resulted in the baseball being easier to see and hit, and easier to hit out of the park.
 Meanwhile, as the game's popularity boomed, more outfield seating was built, shrinking the size of the outfield and increasing the chances of a long fly ball resulting in a home run.
 The teams with the sluggers, typified by the New York Yankees, became the championship teams, and other teams had to change their focus from the "inside game" to the "power game" in order to keep up.

 Before 1931, Major League Baseball considered a fair ball that bounced over an outfield fence to be a home run.
 The rule was changed to require the ball to clear the fence on the fly, and balls that reached the seats on a bounce became automatic doubles (often referred to as a ground rule double).
 The last "bounce" home run in MLB was hit by Al López of the Brooklyn Robins on September 12, 1930, at Ebbets Field.
 A carryover of the old rule is that if a player deflects a ball over the outfield fence in fair territory without it touching the ground, it is a home run, per MLB rule 5.05(a)(9).
 Additionally, MLB rule 5.05(a)(5) still stipulates that a ball hit over a fence in fair territory that is less than 250 ft from home plate "shall entitle the batter to advance to second base only", as some early ballparks had short dimensions.